-The City will ensure that sufficient capacity is maintained at the SWF for future growth.
+The City will ensure that sufficient capacity is maintained at the SWF and WTF for future growth.
 Application for land from the GNWT will be made when facilities reach capacity so that they can continue meeting the waste disposal needs of the City.
 The City will continue its efforts to divert waste from the landfill through increased composting and separating out recyclable materials.
+The SWF and WTF will continue to comply with all relevant territorial and federal legislation relating to waste and wastewater.